ED7136 - Curriculum Evaluation and Development (2019/20)

 |Credit rating for module||20|

 |Total study hours||200|

-The concept of the curriculum brings together issues of teaching, learning, assessment and the use of supporting technologies.
+The concept of the curriculum brings together issues of teaching, learning, assessment, feedback and evaluation and the use of supporting technologies.
 This module addresses the overarching and institutional context of teaching and learning in HE, and provides holistic frameworks for design and evaluation of the learning experience.
 These frameworks are applied to projects related to the participants' own subject areas.